AUTHORs: Kate McKenna DATE: 18/10/2019

-Irish M&A buoyant with growth in private equity and tech activity while new thresholds reduce merger control burden
+Irish M&A buoyant with growth in private equity and tech activity while new thresholds reduce merger control burden.
+What’s the latest?

 - Ireland continues to have a buoyant M&A market, with continued growth in particular in private equity buyouts, after 2018 saw Mergermarket report a record 163 M&A deals in Ireland.

 - The burden of Irish merger control has reduced for parties to M&A deals due to new financial thresholds for mandatory CCPC filings, which came into effect on 1 January 2019 as explained in our previous article.

 - In the first three quarters of 2019, we have seen a 64% decrease in the number of mandatory filings to the Competition and Consumer Protection Commission (“CCPC”).
 A total of 27 filings were made in this period, in contrast to 79 filings during the first three quarters of 2018.

 - Irish mandatory media merger control filings have also taken a downturn, with 63% less filings being made in Q1 – Q3 of 2019 compared with 2018.

 - Sectors with the most number of CCPC filings include technology and healthcare.
 By contrast, Real Estate ranked #1 in 2018 CCPC filings.